 - 2 cans chickpeas, rinsed and drained 15.5oz [425g each]

-- 1 tbsp rosemary leaves, finely chopped
+- 1 tablespoon rosemary leaves, finely chopped

-- 1 tsp thyme leaves finely chopped
+- 1 teaspoon thyme leaves finely chopped

 - sea salt and freshly cracked black pepper